Skip to main content

 • Expected ROI or Opportunity cost

-Thus, NPV is good for evaluating investments like Monthly Income Plans (MIPs) or market-linked investments which generate income.
-For example, in ULIPs from Canara HSBC Life Insurance, you can invest up to the age of 99.
+Thus, NPV is good for evaluating investments such as Monthly Income Plans (MIPs) or market-linked investments that generate income.
+For example, we at Canara HSBC Life Insurance offer ULIPs that let you invest until age 99.
 This allows you to build a corpus by the age of 60 and then use it to draw a pension for life.

-If you want to assess if you should stay invested or withdraw from the ULIP to invest elsewhere, you can use the NPV method to compare incomes.
+If you want to assess whether you should stay invested or withdraw from the ULIP to invest elsewhere, you can use the NPV method to compare the returns.
+Similarly, IRR can complement this analysis by showing you the annualised rate of return your ULIP is generating, helping you benchmark it against other available investment options.

-NPV determines how much an investment, project, or cash flow is worth.
+NPV determines how much an investment, project, or cash flow is worth in today’s terms.
 It is a comprehensive metric because it accounts for revenues, expenses, and capital costs associated with the investment.
 In addition, it also accounts for the timing of each cash flow that impacts the present value of an investment.
-Payback and IRR are alternatives to NPV although each has its respective advantages and drawbacks.
+While payback period and IRR are alternatives to NPV, each has its respective advantages and drawbacks.

-However, evaluating your investment options is more important than the methods.
-You should evaluate your investments before investing and after investing money.
+However, evaluating your investment options is more important than the methods you use.
+You should evaluate your investments both before and after investing to ensure they continue to meet your financial goals.

 Glossary